 CAN I ASK FOR MORE TIME?

-Yes, but be prepared to explain why you need it and how much time you will need.
+Yes, but be prepared to give a reason as to why you need it and how much time you will need.
 Employers may not be able to give you more time, so also be prepared to make a decision if extending the offer deadline is not an option.